 -> θj : Weights of the hypothesis. -> hθ(xi) : predicted y value for ith input. -> j : Feature index number (can be 0, 1, 2, ......, n). -> α : Learning Rate of Gradient Descent.

 We graph cost function as a function of parameter estimates i.e. parameter range of our hypothesis function and the cost resulting from selecting a particular set of parameters.
 We move downward towards pits in the graph, to find the minimum value.
-Way to do this is taking derivative of cost function as explained in the above figure.
-Gradient Descent step downs the cost function in the direction of the steepest descent.
-Size of each step is determined by parameter α known as Learning Rate.
+The way to do this is taking derivative of cost function as explained in the above figure.
+Gradient Descent step-downs the cost function in the direction of the steepest descent.
+The size of each step is determined by parameter α known as Learning Rate.

 In the Gradient Descent algorithm, one can infer two points :